 Manual compliance processes don't scale.
 Automate where possible.

-Enforce data quality and compliance requirements:
+Enforce data quality and compliance requirements with validation rules:

 Your compliance team should conduct ongoing vendor due diligence: